ICT Careers: Willy Wonka and the Google factory

 Since then I think the Australian Computing Society has run regional South Pacific trials in which Australia periodically appears.
 Other Olympiads also exist, but in general it's been fairly low-key.
 There has been a recent announcement of re-invigorating the secondary schools computer science outreach

-Meanwhile, the Australian Computer Society and peak research agency National ICT Australia (NICTA) have announced a National ICT Prize for high school students, where years 10 to 12 students have a chance to win prizes from a total pool of $5,000, with top prize being an ICT internship inside NICTA's research laboratories.
+Meanwhile, the Australian Computer Society and peak research agency National ICT Australia (NICTA) have announced a National ICT Prize for high school students, where years 10 to 12 students have a chance to win prizes from a total pool of $5,000, with top prize being an ICT internship inside NICTA's research laboratories.which makes me wonder: why are there no substantial tertiary programming contests in Australia?

 “Offering school students the opportunity to contribute to dynamic, world-class ICT research projects is a powerful way to engage them with tertiary-level ICT study and participation in the digital economy,” said NICTA's education director, Tim Hesketh.